engineeringwitharavind/colour-ui/README.md

 git clone https://github.com/engineeringwitharavind/color-ui.git
 ```

-Go to the directory and install all the dependancies using this command
+Go to the directory and install all the dependencies using this command

 ```shell
 yarn && yarn start